adbutterfield/ez-react-form-validator/README.md

 TODO: add badges

-## Features
+## About EZ React Form Validator

 - Embraces controlled components.
-- Use on any element/component that takes onChange, onBlur, and value as props.
+- Can use it with any element/component that takes onChange, onBlur, and value as props.
 - Super small, with no dependencies.
 - Follows HTML standard for validation (required, min, max, minLength, maxLength, pattern).
 - Written in TypeScript.
+- Damn good test coverage.

+## Reasons you might want to use EZ React Form Validator

+- You need simple form validation.
+- You think other form validation libraries are overly complicated for your use case.
+- Using your UI library of choice is difficult with other form validation libraries.
+- You like to use controlled components.
+- You don't want to have to think about when you should display errors.

 ## Links